Irfankhan761/ResturantFinder/README.md

 2. **Database Connectivity**:
    Open your terminal and run the following commands inside the `Backend` directory:
-   - npm init -y
+   - `npm init -y`
-   - npm install mongodb@6.8
+   - `npm install mongodb@6.8`
-   - npm install dotenv
+   - `npm install dotenv`
-   - Copy the connection string from your MongoDB database.(skip incase of running this project)
+   - Copy the connection string from your MongoDB database.
+(Skip in case of running this project)
-   - Update the placeholder username and password in the connection string.(Skip incase of running this project)
+   - Update the placeholder username and password in the connection string.
+(Skip in case of running this project)
    - Paste the updated connection string in your main file (e.g., index.js) for database connectivity.
-(Skip incase of running this project)
+(Skip in case of running this project)
-   - Execute the server by run the below commond inside backed dir:
+   - Execute the server by running the below command inside the `Backend` directory:
-     - node index.js
+     - `node index.js`

-## 4. Frontend
+## 4. Frontend Setup

-### Frontend Setup

 1. **Installing Dependencies**:
    - Open your terminal and navigate to the frontend directory:
-   - cd myfrontend
+   - `cd myfrontend`
-   - npm install
+   - `npm install`
 2. **Running the Frontend**:
    - Start the frontend server:
-   - npm start
+   - `npm start`

 ## 5. Project Usage